 For decades, Black people have transformed fear into fortitude, pain into perseverance, despair into decadence, and oppression into opulence.
 We have healed civilizations through paint strokes and poems and photo-chemical manipulations of light.
 We’ve danced across stages not built for us and made them ours.
 And through such radical creative expression, we’ve addressed the inequities that have plagued us while simultaneously lifting ourselves from under them.

 For Black folks, art is a means of deliverance.
 Authors like Akwaeke Emezi have used words to birth worlds in which Black identities exist from behind masks and beyond binary.
 Rappers like Noname have sparked movements in the fight for literary liberation.
 And artists like Gio Swaby have used canvases to write love letters of Blackness and womanhood when we needed them most.
-For this year’s Black Is The New Black, R29Unbothered is honoring these three vanguards not only for their work, but for the life it so crucially breathes into us.
+For this year’s Black Is The New Black, R29Unbothered is honouring these three vanguards not only for their work, but for the life it so crucially breathes into us.

 Featured on the cover of TIME Magazine as a 2021 Next Generation Leader, Akwaeke Emezi is best known for their stirring debut novel, Freshwater, which is in early development as a TV series at FX.
 Inspired by Emezi’s own life, the autobiographical memoir details Emezi’s experience as an ogbanje, a “trickster” Igbo spirit born into a human body.
-Freshwater was a resounding success, garnering accolades like being named a New York Times Notable Book in 2018 and becoming a finalist for multiple other prestigious honors.
+Freshwater was a resounding success, garnering accolades like being named a New York Times Notable Book in 2018 and becoming a finalist for multiple other prestigious honours.

 That success would lead to Emezi publishing not one, but another three books in the following years: PET (2019), a young-adult novel about a Black trans girl (the book would later become a National Book Award finalist); The Death of Vivek Oji (2020), a New York Times bestseller about a family who loses a child they never really knew; and Dear Senthuran (2021), a powerful Black spirit memoir exploring gender, body, survival, and stepping into one’s power.

-A National Book Foundation 5 Under 35 honoree and recipient of many other acknowledgments, Emezi has three additional works being published in 2022: Bitter, Content Warning: Everything (their debut poetry collection), and You Made a Fool of Death with Your Beauty (their debut romance novel).
+A National Book Foundation 5 Under 35 honouree and recipient of many other acknowledgments, Emezi has three additional works being published in 2022: Bitter, Content Warning: Everything (their debut poetry collection), and You Made a Fool of Death with Your Beauty (their debut romance novel).
 Publishing seven impactful bodies of work in a four-year span is an impressive feat for anyone.
 But for Emezi, it's simply their calling.
 “My work is just channelling something that other people gifted me,” Emezi told TIME this year.
 “My job in the revolution is as a storyteller, to take those possibilities and shape them into stories [that] disseminate.”

 “We don’t have enough images of Black bodies experiencing joy.
 The media feeds us so many images of Black people in moments of suffering, and it affects you because you see yourself reflected in that,” 29-year-old Gio Swaby told Artnet in June.
 “I wanted to create a space where we could see ourselves reflected in a moment of joy, celebrated without expectations, without connected stereotypes.”